Hitchiker-V/JS_Odin/webpack-demo/webpack.md

 - To prevent any html file in the /dist to be overwritten, we can tell Webpack to use a template and provide a path to it in webpack.config.js

+- *If Webpack bundles include a hash in the filename, which will change on every compilation, which makes the browser to get the latest version of the file from the server instead of using a cached one whenever it has a new hash*

+-  plugins to be added in the Webpack config file
+    - To get forth with the demo, we'll remove the html file from the /dist and move to /src to show automatic generation in /dist
+    - Use the template property of this plugin to generate an html file based on the specified template

 ### Using loaders for bundling multiple types of files
 - The dependency graph concept can be extended to CSS etc. as well